 — Dr. Vandana Shiva (@drvandanashiva) January 5, 2013

 Robert Wilson at Carbon Counter wrote an interesting response to the situation titled Vandana Shiva: Fanatic or Fantasist? that included a paragraph talking about how Dr. Shiva, who has an undergraduate degree in physics, often touts her scientific credentials as she pursues a decidedly anti science posture with regard to research aimed at providing an abundance of healthy food for a growing world population.

 Robert included an embedded video of Lynas’s speech, which I have taken the liberty of including below.
-If you would prefer to read the speech, Mark has a transcript on his blog titled Lecture to Oxford Farming Conference, 3 January 2013
+Here is a link if you would prefer to read the speech – Lecture to Oxford Farming Conference, 3 January 2013

 As I watched and listened, I kept thinking about the similarities between anti-GMO activism and anti-nuclear activism.
 Not only are there many of the same players in the drama, but they use the same techniques and have experienced similar degrees of success.

 Just as there are some jurisdictions that have declared themselves to be nuclear-free zones, some of the same political entities have declared themselves to be GMO-free.
 The protest techniques include sit-ins, campouts, trespass, and sign-waving along with a good deal of legal and political actions.
 In both cases, one of the results of the focused opposition has been a tremendous increase in the regulatory overhead cost of the technology along with a substantial decrease in its availability to the people who need it the most.